 Ollie Sexton, Principal Consultant at Robert Walters highlights the top trends he sees coming out of the UK Fintech sector this year.

-1. Fastest growing sector in London
+1. Fastest growing sector

 The sector created 61% more vacancies in 2018 compared to 2017 - making it the fastest growing sector in the London economy.
 The growth is also felt at a regional level, where job creation increased by 18% last year.